Season 1, Episode 44

 Shaun Tregoning:

 So probably both.
 No one really knows the right answer to that.
-Certainly in in patients who who’ve been diagnosed with this before who have gone through a failed embryo transfer, it’s one of the tools you could think about prior to doing or in the next embryo transfer cycle to try and improve the likelihood of good outcome.
+Certainly in patients who’ve been diagnosed with this before who have gone through a failed embryo transfer, it’s one of the tools you could think about prior to doing or in the next embryo transfer cycle to try and improve the likelihood of a good outcome.
 But really that’s probably one step too late.
-Again, just on the basis of how we know p r p works and we know for example, when people do extensive ablated laser treatments on their face, for example, these studies have been well done in aesthetic and plastic surgery.
-If you apply P R P once you’ve had an ABL laser, the healing phase is much faster that if you just let the body recover on its own.
-And that’s because you’ve replaced all the regenerative healing properties from P R P.
+Again, just on the basis of how we know PRP works and we know for example, when people do extensive ablated laser treatments on their face, for example, these studies have been well done in aesthetic and plastic surgery.
+If you apply PRP once you’ve had an ABL laser, the healing phase is much faster than if you just let the body recover on its own.
+And that’s because you’ve replaced all the regenerative healing properties from PRP.

-So it makes sense that if you were to do some kind of surgical intervention in a patient that may result in scarring of the endometrium, that infusing P R P in that sitting might reduce the chance of developing ments or adhesions or damage to the endometrial lining.
-The other area, which I often wonder and surmise about myself is patients who’ve had chronic ovus infections such as TB of the endometrial.
-We don’t see a lot of that in Canada in first world, but certainly in the third world where I trained it would be considered an anas not to check every patient for TB because TB is so endemic in the third world, that’s it and done.
+So it makes sense that if you were to do some kind of surgical intervention in a patient that may result in scarring of the endometrium, that infusing PRP in that sitting might reduce the chance of developments or adhesions or damage to the endometrial lining.
+The other area, which I often wonder and surmise about myself is patients who’ve had chronic ovis infections such as TB of the endometrial.
+We don’t see a lot of that in Canada in the first world, but certainly in the third world where I trained it would be considered an anas not to check every patient for TB because TB is so endemic in the third world, that’s it and done.
 Where I work in Surrey, there is a large immigrant population.
-And so we often forget that just because someone lives in Canada now carries a Canadian place, does not make them a first world person in terms of their risks that they bring from a country of origin.
+And so we often forget that just because someone who lives in Canada now carries a Canadian place, does not make them a first world person in terms of their risks that they bring from a country of origin.
 And so we actually do pick up a fair amount of tuberculous endometritis in patients that have come from areas in the world where it’s endemic.
-And so that led me to wonder whether P R P may have some benefit in the setting of, uh, of the healing post TB as well.
+And so that led me to wonder whether PRP may have some benefit in the setting of, uh, healing post TB as well.

 Lorne Brown:

-And I’m gonna ask some questions around the P R P, which you may or may not have the answer, but based on your experience of using it in your clinical practice, and I know you affiliated with another cosmetic clinic where you use a lot of P R P, so I know you have knowledge around this.
-I’m gonna tie to where I have knowledge on photo bi modulation, low level laser therapy and how I, I think it for fertility is there are studies where they show that if you’re doing the P B M, the laser treatments leading up to surgery and post-surgery, there is less pain, inflammation, swelling and quicker recovery.
+And I’m gonna ask some questions about the PRP, which you may or may not have the answer to, but based on your experience of using it in your clinical practice, and I know you are affiliated with another cosmetic clinic where you use a lot of PRP, so I know you have knowledge around this.
+I’m gonna tie to where I have knowledge on photo bi modulation, low level laser therapy and how I, I think it for fertility is there are studies where they show that if you’re doing the PBM, the laser treatments leading up to surgery and post-surgery, there is less pain, inflammation, swelling and quicker recovery.
 So they don’t just do it post-surgery, but they also prepare the body.
 So leading up there’s some treatments and then immediately after surgery there’s treatments, which is why I often encourage our patients that we’re seeing through your clinic leading up to retrieval that we are doing the treatment to support the egg quality.

-That’s our goal, but immediately after the retrieval to with blood flow edema, right?
+That’s our goal, but immediately after the retrieval with blood flow edema, right?
 We wanna do it just for the recovery area.
-So here’s my question why I, I brought up the research of laser therapy wondering with P R P, because it sounds like they’re doing it mostly post-treatment versus leading up to IT, patients educate us when they’re doing new things that are not totally standard, uh, treatment.
-So P R P right now is not a standard treatment for for a quality.
-And I have patients that have researched this and they looked at the, the American way and degree, the way they’re doing it in Greece in the states, they say have your I V F within three months of the P R P ’cause they, it will lose the effect apparently in Greece.
-They don’t want you to do the I V F until three months after they’ve done P R P. Can you think about what you know from, as a reproductive endocrinologist and how you understand the mechanism behind P R P theoretically, when do you think people should do I V F based around P R p based on how you understand follicular genesis and the effective P R p?
+So here’s my question: why I, I, brought up the research of laser therapy wondering with PRP, because it sounds like they’re doing it mostly post-treatment versus leading up to IT, patients educate us when they’re doing new things that are not totally standard, uh, treatment.
+So PRP right now is not a standard treatment for a quality.
+And I have patients that have researched this and they looked at the American way and degree, the way they’re doing it in Greece in the states, they say have your IVF within three months of the PRP because they will lose the effect apparently in Greece.
+They don’t want you to do the IVF until three months after they’ve done PRP.
+Can you think about what you know from, as a reproductive endocrinologist and how you understand the mechanism behind PRP theoretically, when do you think people should do IVF based around PRP based on how you understand follicular genesis and the effective PRP?

 Shaun Tregoning:

-I mean, I think the original word that came out from the Greeks was really based on the early studies that showed, they started to see traction and effect on improvement in antral solic counts and an A M H antral and, and malian hormone levels three months after the P R P was injected.
-And that kind of informed the decision making around that the, the big group in in New York that’s doing their studies.
-Uh, and maybe it’s because the protocols are a little different, started seeing an effect quite quickly after the first P R P. So I think that it’s a difficult one to tease out because again, we don’t have a standardized approach to when we do it, how much we inject, where you inject it, whether you do just the subcapsular injection or whether you do that plus be the ovaries in a vis of P R P and what that exact may be.
+I mean, I think the original word that came out from the Greeks was really based on the early studies that showed, they started to see traction and effect on improvement in antral follicle counts and an AMH antral and, and malian hormone levels three months after the PRP was injected.
+And that kind of informed the decision making around the big group in New York that’s doing their studies.
+Uh, and maybe it’s because the protocols are a little different, started seeing an effect quite quickly after the first PRP.
+So I think that it’s a difficult one to tease out because again, we don’t have a standardized approach to when we do it, how much we inject, where you inject it, whether you do just the subcapsular injection or whether you do that plus be the ovaries in a vis of PRP and what that exact may be.

-And I, I just don’t think we have the numbers in the study to know for certain personally, I, I think that if somebody’s had p r p done for ovarian rejuvenation, I think I would watch the biomarkers very closely and suggest I, I probably would not suggest doing I V S immediately I would hold off until I start seeing some improvement in either the, the number of antral follicles or the A M H. And when you see those starting to improve, then you know that your p ps had some effect.
+And I, I just don’t think we have the numbers in the study to know for certain personally, I think that if somebody’s had p r p done for ovarian rejuvenation, I think I would watch the biomarkers very closely and suggest I, I probably would not suggest doing IVF immediately I would hold off until I start seeing some improvement in either the, the number of antral follicles or the AMH.
+And when you see those starting to improve, then you know that your p ps had some effect.
 But intuitively for me, the three month mark makes more sense than immediate.

 Lorne Brown:

-And you know, I think about it, uh, again, how we’re playing with it with the low level laser therapy and just our, our preconception nourish the soil at ACU balance using the diet, lifestyle, herbs, acupuncture, and low level laser therapy.
-Because follicular genesis on averages is about a hundred days.
+And you know, I think about it, uh, again, how we’re playing with it with the low level laser therapy and just our, our preconception nourishes the soil at Acubalance using the diet, lifestyle, herbs, acupuncture, and low level laser therapy.
+Because follicular genesis on average is about a hundred days.
 Right, right.
-That from primordial follicle to egg retrieval or ovulation, right.
-That if I went abracadabra, so I inject with P R p, I would expect the most benefit those follicles would be experiencing is a hundred days after abbra.
-So that’s why I thought three months later, because the follicles have bathed in that environment for a hundred days versus they only had a a week of.
+That from the primordial follicle to egg retrieval or ovulation, right.
+If I went abracadabra, so I injected with PRP, I would expect the most benefit those follicles would be experiencing is a hundred days after abbra.
+So that’s why I thought three months later, because the follicles have bathed in that environment for a hundred days versus they only had a week off.
 But again, the research will tease that out.
-There’s what I think and then there’s what we know and thinking is that’s right now we’re just speculating thinking on theory, which we know doesn’t always translate into clinical outcomes.
-That’s
+There’s what I think and then there’s what we know and thinking is that right now we’re just speculating on theory, which we know doesn’t always translate into clinical outcomes.

 Shaun Tregoning:

-Actually right.
+That’s actually right.
 And with the ovaries, the other question is do you do one treatment?
 Do you do one a month?
 Do you do three treatments?
 No one really knows.
-It’s is is one, is two better than one is three better than one?
-And
+It is one, is two better than one or is three better than one?

 Lorne Brown:

-Two, and I, I would again speculate what I’m seeing with the low level laser data and what I’m seeing with acupuncture, it’s cumulative, it’s momentum.
-So you’re keep bathing.
-It’s like, ’cause again, going back to our soil, I don’t water the plant and say now it’s good.
+And two, and I, I would again speculate what I’m seeing with the low level laser data and what I’m seeing with acupuncture, it’s cumulative, it’s momentum.
+So you keep bathing.
+It’s like, because again, going back to our soil, I don’t water the plant and say now it’s good.
 I continually water the plant.
-And so I would suspect that it’s one of those things that you’re doing over that a hundred days.
-And I don’t know how often it would be for P R P, but it sounds like you want to keep bathing the ovaries rugs in this beautiful soup of rejuvenation.
+And so I would suspect that it’s one of those things that you’re doing over that hundred days.
+And I don’t know how often it would be for PRP, but it sounds like you want to keep bathing the ovaries rugs in this beautiful soup of rejuvenation.
 Right.
 You give somebody one pill of ch Clomid if that was somebody’s thinking, all the researchers show that ch Clomid is a very poor ovulation drug.
 Right, right.
 But you found that dosage.
-I just, it’s just, again, thinking speculating, I would imagine you would need several doses of the P R P to get a dramatic result.
+I just, it’s just, again, thinking speculating, I would imagine you would need several doses of the PRP to get a dramatic result.
 Correct.
-Are you guys, ’cause again, our role when we think about it with the acupuncture herbs is we feel that we’re somehow supporting the follicular the follicles, which are like the baby health search.
+Are you guys, because again, our role when we think about it with the acupuncture herbs is we feel that we’re somehow supporting the follicular the follicles, which are like the baby health search.
 It’s the follicles, mitochondria and blood flow, which is then going to support the maturation of the egg.
-When you’re doing the P R P, are they just doing it to the ovary or are they actually injected into the, like are they reaching, how are they reaching the follicle?
-Like is it, so
+When you’re doing the PRP, are they just doing it to the ovary or are they actually injected into the, like are they reaching, how are they reaching the follicle?
+Like is it

 Shaun Tregoning:

-The, the protocols all just called flow immediate subcapsular injection.
-So that’s where the peripherally cited, um, primordial follicles are and and obviously there will be some absorption of the P R P from a very vascular stretch, which the ovary is into the deeper layers.
+So the protocols all just called flow immediate subcapsular injection.
+So that’s where the peripherally cited, um, primordial follicles are and and obviously there will be some absorption of the PRP from a very vascular stretch, which the ovary is into the deeper layers.
 Yeah.
 But again, that’s the same idea.
 You know, the protocols are not, are not ubiquitous and they’re not all the same.
-They don’t all inject the same place, but they don’t all do the same amount.
-And the one interesting one I think to watch out for is a, is a split study where they inject in one side and not the other to see, I think that would be really interesting where the patient access their own control to see if there’s improvement.
+They don’t all inject in the same place, but they don’t all do the same amount.
+And the one interesting one I think to watch out for is a split study where they inject in one side and not the other to see, I think that would be really interesting where the patient accesses their own control to see if there’s improvement.

 Lorne Brown:

 I’m smiling because there was a study in rats where they did the low level laser therapy.
 And so what they did is they did one ovary.
-So they did the incision, pull the ovary out, lasered the ovary, then sutured up and then put the, the rat or a mouse through an I V F cycle.
-And the, the mouse that had the side, um, treated had better everything and quality and real quality et cetera.
+So they did the incision, pulled the ovary out, lasered the ovary, then sutured up and then put the rat or a mouse through an IVF cycle.
+And the mouse that had the side, um, treated had better everything and quality and real quality et cetera.
 But when you compare it amongst other rats that the controls also.
-But my understanding is even the other ery did better, and I know this from laser studies, that it has a systemic effect.
-So they did with burns, if they burn two sides of the rat and only lasered one side, that one side did better than the other side.
+But my understanding is even the other ovary did better, and I know this from laser studies, that it has a systemic effect.
+So they did with burns, if they burned two sides of the rat and only lased one side, that one side did better than the other side.
 But when you looked at the rats that got burned with no laser, the side that didn’t get lasered did better.
 Better.
 Yeah.
 And so there is a systemic effect.

 Shaun Tregoning: